How to Build a Strong Grape Trellis for Heavy Grapevines

-Building a Grape Trellis
+Building a Grape Trellis DIY

-How to Build a Grapevine Support Trellis
+How to Build a Grape Trellis

-How to Build a Grapevine
+Materials Needed to Build a Grape Trellis

 Since our grape vine was already in the ground, we measured away from the plant and dug the holes for the posts on either side of the vine.
 We also made sure that the vines were in the center of the fencing.